Medullary thyroid cancer

 Other treatments include:

-Research trials are done to try to find new and better treatments for cancer.
-Because MTC is rare, it is difficult to research new treatments.
-Ask your thyroid specialist if there are any clinical trials suitable for you. clinicaltrials.gov is a website that has up-to-date international clinical trials, including UK trials.
+Clinical trials (research trials) try to find new and better treatments for cancer.
+Because MTC is rare, it is more difficult to research new treatments.
+Ask your thyroid specialist if there are any clinical trials suitable for you.

 Macmillan is also here to support you.
 If you would like to talk, you can: